Olugbenga-GT/tic-tac-toe-kata/tic-tac-toe-kata.md

 * [OK] a game is over when all fields in a row are taken by a player

-* a game is over when all fields in a diagonal are taken by a player
+* [OK] a game is over when all fields in a diagonal are taken by a player

 * on a 3x3 grid a game is over if all the fields are taken